Strippit FC1000/3 Machine

 -- The Feet under the 2 Cabinets must be Lowered to the Lift Cabinets a bit,

-so they "Float" on the Rubber Mounts attached to Machine Frame.
+so Cabinets "Float" on the Rubber Mounts attached to Machine Frame.

 For Hi-Tonnage Punching, there is a Much Better way to Mount the Machine using "Jake Bolts"